There is no great Christmas Eve dinner without a good roast as the centerpiece.

 - Cover with aluminum foil and bake for about 50 minutes.
 Bake uncovered for another 5 minutes until the top is golden brown, let cool 5 minutes before serving.

-- Serve with green beans, mashed potato or peppercorn sauce.
-I found the roast tastes even better the next day.
+- Serve with green beans, mashed potato, or peppercorn sauce.
+I found the roast tasted even better the next day.

-To serve in a baking dish (optional): Preheat oven to 350°F. In a large baking dish, combine 1 and ½ cup of water with 1 tbsp soy sauce.
-Add one finely chopped shallot, 6-8 small onions, one carrot cut into matchsticks, some chestnuts and ¼ tsp oregano.
+- To serve in a baking dish (optional): Preheat oven to 350°F. In a large baking dish, combine 1 and 1/2 cups of water with 1 tbsp soy sauce.
+Add one finely chopped shallot, 6-8 small onions, one carrot cut into matchsticks, some chestnuts, and 1/4 tsp oregano.
 Bake for about 20 minutes.
 Remove from the oven and place the cooked tofurkey in the middle of the baking dish, cover with foil and bake for another 15 minutes, just to reheat the tofurkey.
 The tofurkey roast will absorb some of the sauce and the tofu crust will be softer, even more delicious!